BA (Hons)

 Course features

-• Learn from history’s smartest thinkers to analyse the profound questions at the heart of religion, philosophy and ethics from multiple perspectives
+• Learn from history’s greatest thinkers to analyse the profound questions at the heart of religion, philosophy and ethics from multiple perspectives

 • Benefit from extra weekly talks and seminars by major international thinkers across the campus on questions relating to your course

-• Gain real-world work experience as a part of your degree programme by volunteering for a placement with a range of organisations, from charities to think tanks
+• Gain real-world work experience as a part of your degree programme by volunteering for a placement within an organisation such as a charity or a think tank

-• Visit and engage with religious sites and communities, from practicing mosques and synagogues to the centuries-old religious sites of Winchester, Salisbury and Glastonbury
+• Visit and engage with religious sites and communities, from practising mosques and synagogues to the centuries-old religious sites of Winchester, Salisbury and Glastonbury

 Course details